lostmypillow/personal-site/README.md

 ### 1. Docker
 A Dockerfile and a Docker Compose file exists because there are plans to deploy this in Docker on my own Linux server, it has been tested...somewhat.

-### 2. Firebase
+~~### 2.
+Firebase
-Planning to move this to a simple NoSQL database such as Firebase, or if I feel like it, a self-hosted SQL server.
+Planning to move this to a simple NoSQL database such as Firebase, or if I feel like it, a self-hosted SQL server.~~

+Implemented, database now in Cloud Firestore